arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 myboard.upload.tool.network=arduino_ota
 ```

-The selected port address will be provided in the variable `{upload.address}`.
-Other metadata provided by the discover in the `prefs` section will be provided in the `{upload.port.*}` variables.
+The selected port address will be provided in the variable `{upload.port.address}`.
+In general, all the metadata provided by the discovery in the `port` section will be provided under the `{upload.port.*}` variables.

 For backward compatibility we will keep a copy of the address also in `{serial.port}` and in the specific case of a `protocol=serial` we will populate also `{serial.port.file}`.